charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 Hit me up in the comment section below and I will do my best to answer.

-Also, if you like this kind of tutorial make sure to follow me on [Github](https://github.com/charlesashby), I'll be releasing a new tutorial on reinforcement learning in the upcoming weeks, like always, I'll be covering slightly advanced subjects, but in a manner that should be understandable by everybody.
+Also, if you like this kind of tutorial,I'll be releasing a new tutorial on reinforcement learning in the upcoming weeks, like always, I'll be covering slightly advanced subjects, but in a manner that should be understandable by everybody.

 With all that being said, thanks so much for reading this post.
 I will catch you in the next tutorial!